babco1kr/Word-Guess-Game/README.md

 This is my third project for the UCF coding bootcamp.

-This is a word guess game with a World of Warcraft theme.
+This is a word guess game with a World of Warcraft theme.<br>
 [Link-to-Application](https://babco1kr.github.io/Word-Guess-Game/)

 #on load